Dr. Dale has written on numerous family law topics. These writings include:

 History of Child Custody Law

 Linda D. Elrod & Milfred D. Dale, Paradigm Shifts & Pendulum Swings: The Interests of Children in the Balance, 42 Fam.
-L. Q. 381 (2008) (tracking 50 years of child custody law, judicial systems, and impact of social science).
+L. Q. 381 (2008) (tracking 50 years of child custody law, judicial systems, and the impact of social science.
+This article was written for the Golden 50th Anniversary Edition of the Family Law Quarterly and was voted the top ABA family law article for 2008).

 Attachment & Parenting Plans